 Efforts to find a suitable location were renewed in the mid-80’s, and eventually city planners agreed that an area in Lansdowne Park would be allocated to the Glebe Parents’ Day Care as part of the park’s redevelopment plan.
 The community was consulted, negotiations with the National Capital Commissions were conducted, and the three levels of government were approached for funding.
 During this period the day care itself fundraised in excess of $170,000 toward the project.
 Over the next four years all obstacles were overcome and the new centre was finally constructed during the winter of 1989 - 90.
 When the doors officially opened on August 7, 1990, a nineteen-year struggle for a specially designed and built childcare centre was finally over.

-Approximately 312 children are enrolled in the nine programs operated by the Glebe Parents’ Day Care.
+Approximately 312 children are enrolled in the many programs operated by the Glebe Parents’ Day Care.

 The Glebe Parents’ Day Care is a non-profit, charitable organization that functions as a parent-staff cooperative.
 The centre strives to provide community based family support services within a home-like atmosphere.
 Parents and staff function cooperatively to maintain a caring and nurturing environment for the children.
 The parent-staff cooperative maximizes ongoing parent and staff communication, which is important for quality childcare.
 The centre is also committed to creating an environment where all children, regardless of their needs, are included and have the opportunity to learn and interact with their peers.

 The day care provides a positive learning environment that enhances the child’s total development.
 Through play experiences, guided by trained staff, the child will interact with an environment that will stimulate: